Beaker & Flask’s 2nd Anniversary Party0

 This set was designed by Meg Moorehouse who runs Love & Victory, a Brooklyn-based design company.
 In addition to being an awesome person, she makes some really great stuff.
 Check out her web site for more.

-But before you do, Like our Facebook page and leave a comment here with what you’ll fill this with if you win.
+But before you do, leave a comment here with what you’ll fill this with if you win.
 We’ll select a random commenter on Monday, June 20 and ship that lucky person one of these sets with two glasses of their choice.
 Due to shipping costs we’re only shipping to US addresses but non-US readers can feel free to enter if you have a friend in the states we can ship to.

 Find more of Meg’s creations at Love & Victory and leave your comment below!